bnprks/BPCells/README.md

 HDF5 can be installed from your choice of package manager.

 You will also need a C/C++ compiler either gcc >=8.0 (>=9.1 recommended), or clang >= 7.0 (>= 9.0 recommended).
 This corresponds to versions from late-2018 and newer.
+Older versions may work in some cases so long as they have basic C++17 support, but they are not officially supported.

 ### Linux
 Obtaining the HDF5 dependency is usually pretty straightforward on Linux